 Have a banh mi pickle or two in the fridge then use them to marinate leftover green vegetables such as green beans and Brussels sprouts.
 Add the pickle and the brine to the holiday leftover veggies to create a new, quick pickle!

 For example, marinate the citrusy red cabbage pickle with the green beans (cut on steep bias to absorb the pickling brine) for about 30 minutes; keep the brine to a minimum or it’ll turn the beans a funky dark color.
-Green beans are fine with daikon carrot pickle too, though the color is a bit Italian-flag like.
+Green beans are fine with classic daikon carrot pickle too, though the color is a bit Italian-flag like.
 The taste is fine.

 Roughly cut awkwardly shaped vegetables like Brussels sprouts so they won't surprisingly pop out of the sandwich.
 Below are sprouts that had been wokked with garlic and soy with a splash of pickling brine.
 For banh mi, I tossed them with some of the pickling brine from the pickled shallot and the shallots themselves.
 Instant new pickle.